JoaoGuimaraes22/2020-Todo/README.md

 - Learn Docker and Kubernetes;

-- Build and deploy a full scalabale web app using Digital Ocean with kubernetes, ASP.NET and or Node.js, MySQL / MongoDB / (Firebase) database and a React front-end;
+- Build and deploy a full scalable web app using Digital Ocean with kubernetes, ASP.NET and or Node.js, MySQL / MongoDB / (Firebase) database and a React front-end;

 **Side wishes:**

 - Learn more about AI and ML;
 - ~~Integrate tensorflow into an augmented application using Unity3D~~;
 - React testing / other React hooks;
-- Research "safer" investing strategies (dividen yield, dividend growth, others)
+- Research "safer" investing strategies (dividend yield, dividend growth, others)
 - Start generating side-money, aside from current job;
 - Plant and harvest tomatoes and spinach (have been into planting and stuff for some reason);
 - Eat more and bulk up;